 While working on her MA, Alice searched for a way to bring healthy well-designed buildings to people of all backgrounds.
 This led her to volunteering for PLACE as she finished her degree and joining the team after graduating.
 She believes the most interesting and meaningful architecture sparks curiosity, meets basic needs while providing a more engaging experience, and protects both people and the environment.
 Not only should these characteristics be more prevalent in architecture, they should be available to everyone despite their financial or personal situation.
 Everyone deserves a healthy and enjoyable place to live, play and work, and Alice came to PLACE because they hold these same beliefs.

-Alex is a law and development member with PLACE.
+Alejandro is a law and development member with PLACE.
 Before joining the team, he conducted legal research and drafted orders for the White Earth Band of Ojibwe Tribal Court.
 Aside from his tacit courtroom scholarship, he also helped refine the codes for the tribal nation.

-Originally from the border town of El Paso, Texas, Alex graduated with a B.A. in Architecture from Texas Tech University.
+Originally from the border town of El Paso, Texas, Alejandro graduated with a B.A. in Architecture from Texas Tech University.
 He then moved to Minnesota to attend law school at the University of St. Thomas School of Law and participated in many moot court competitions, both as a competitor and judge.
 Talk to him about neoclassicism, philosophy, whiskey, policy, psychology, gaming, and movies.